mrworf/photoframe/README.md

 ## I want it to auto-update

 Easy, just schedule a cronjob to run `update.sh`.
 It will use git to update (if there are changes) as well as restart the service if it has updated.
 Ideally you run this once a week.

+If you're using the ready-made image, it will already update automatically

+## I want to build my own ready-made image of this

+Check out the `photoframe` branch on https://github.com/mrworf/pi-gen ...
+It contains all the changes and patches needed to create the image.

 # todo